BMW M4 & M8 Competition Sponsored by Mondello Park In Association With Motorsport Ireland

 6.7 Rolling Starts will be used for oval or endurance races:

-6.7.1 Once all drivers are on the grid, the pace car will lead the field around the track for at least 1 lap, and then exit the track as late as possible and enter pit lane.
+6.7.1 When all drivers are on the grid, the pace car will lead the field around the track for at least 1 lap, and then exit the track as late as possible and enter pit lane.

 6.7.2 Drivers on the inside line cannot overtake cars on the outside until they have passed the start line.
 The lead driver can slow to enable trailing cars to bunch up, however this slowing cannot be excessive to a point which would give the leader a distinct advantage.